DevOps-Gilde/Hackathon_PP_ModelDrivenApp_CstPages_Doc/05_AdjustApprovalList.md

 ## Introduction

 Custom pages come with a gallery control that allows you to display lists.
 The standard layout is as shown below.
-You have some flexibility to change the layout per entry but standard functinality such as filtering per column needs to be added manually.
+You have some flexibility to change the layout per entry but standard functionality such as filtering per column needs to be added manually.

 <br><img src="./images/appr_list_def_layout.png" /><br>